knightmoves-curriculum/advanced-c-sharp/lessons/043-default-interface-methods/README.md

 In today's lesson we'll look at generic type constraints.
-A constraint on a C# generic restricts the types that can be used as arguments for a generic type parameter, ensuring they meet specific requirements such as implementing an interface, having a parameterless constructor, or being a reference/value type.
+A constraint on a C# generic restricts the types that can be used as arguments for a generic type parameter, ensuring they meet specific requirements such as implementing an interface.
 Constraints are defined using the `where` keyword, like where T : interface.

 ``` cs
 using System.Numerics;